Camp Meriwether (Oregon): Early years

 The land upon which Camp Meriwether sits was purchased in 1926 by Scout Executive George "Chief Obie" Obertueffer of the Portland Area Council.
+The site was owned by Ernst A. Chamberlain, who sold 408 acre of the land and donated an additional 80 acre.
+Philanthropist and chairperson of the committee Aubrey R. Watzek provided the $5,000 down payment for the purchase.
 Following a fire and the destruction of the lodge at Camp Chinidere, near Wahtum Lake on Mt.
 Hood, the council began to look for a new property.
 Oberteuffer was able to persuade the council to purchase the land from the Chamberlain family for $21,000 (when the operating budget for the council was $26,000).
 The camp was named for Meriwether Lewis, of the Lewis and Clark Expedition of 1804.
 The camp to the north of Camp Meriwether is Camp Clark, which runs a similar program but for Cub Scouts.
 The combined camps make the Meriwether-Clark Scout Reservation and over 1,000 acres of land along with two miles of private access beach.

 Location and geography

 Camp Meriwether is located between Cape Lookout (to the North) and Cape Kiwanda (to the South), along the Oregon Coast near the town of Cloverdale, Oregon.
 This location between the two capes creates a strong outward current that is also known as a rip current, which can make swimming in the area dangerous.
 The two miles of coastal beach adjacent to the Meriwether-Clark Scout Reservation can be accessed by hiking from a parking lot near the top of the cape or by walking North from Sand Lake Recreation Area.
 This makes for one of the most secluded beaches in Oregon.
 A weekly service project also makes this one of the cleanest beaches during the summer camp season.